ptarmiganlabs/butler-docs/content/en/docs/getting started/upgrade/_index.md

 This scenario rarely require any changes to Butler's configuration.
 The new release includes bug fixes, security patches, minor updates to documentation etc - but no new features.

-In theory there should never be any updates needed to the config files when doing a minor upgrade.
+In theory there should never be any changes to the config files when doing a minor upgrade.

 ### Medium upgrades